microsoft/FarmBeats-UniversityCommunity/community-members/Imperial College London/Scenario-Learning-Modules/Aware_Kits/Lab0_SetUp/readme.md

 ![FarmBeats Student Kit](media/6ce37f9fac5376235962215af0db38c9.png)

-The FarmBeats Student Kit - Indoor M1, includes pre-configured Microsoft Azure cloud services, and a Raspberry Pi with Windows 10 IoT Core along with soil moisture, light, air temperature, humidity and barometric pressure sensors to collect data that can provide insights to help you understand how to improve
+The FarmBeats Student Kit - Indoor M1, includes preconfigured Microsoft Azure cloud services, and a Raspberry Pi with Windows 10 IoT Core along with soil moisture, light, air temperature, humidity and barometric pressure sensors to collect data that can provide insights to help you understand how to improve